mariahquery/druids-webcomponent-demo/README.md

 ## Installation

-To install the DRUIDS Web Components demo, you can use npm:
+To install the DRUIDS Web Components demo, you can use npm on app:

 ```bash
 npm install
 ```

-To run the project with vite, you can use npm:
+To run the project with vite, you can use npm on app:
 ```bash
 npm run dev
 ```